open-guides/og-search-engineering/README.md

 **🔹Human evaluations:** Quality metrics might seem like statistical calculations, but they can’t all be done by automated calculations.
 Ultimately, metrics need to represent subjective human evaluation, and this is where a “human in the loop” comes into play.

-❗️Skipping human evaluation is probably the most spread reason of sub-par search experiences.
+❗️Skipping human evaluation is probably the most widespread reason of sub-par search experiences.

 Usually, at early stages the developers themselves evaluate the results manually.
 At later point [**human raters**](http://static.googleusercontent.com/media/www.google.com/en//insidesearch/howsearchworks/assets/searchqualityevaluatorguidelines.pdf) (or assessors) may get involved.
 Raters typically use custom tools to look at returned search results and provide feedback on the quality of the results.